DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/overview.rst

   `EX-IOExpander Github Repository <https://github.com/DCC-EX/EX-IOExpander>`_ |EXTERNAL-LINK|

-Both of these can be installed via |EX-I|, see :doc:`/ex-installer/installing` and :ref:`ex-ioexpander/overview:installation via ex-installer`.
+Both of these can be installed via |EX-I|, see :doc:`/ex-installer/installing` and :ref:`ex-ioexpander/overview:install ex-ioexpander with ex-installer`.

 Hardware requirements
 =====================